Aaron98990/ways-of-the-game/misconduct.md

 - Threatening/wishing violence or injury to another person
 - An insult based on race, gender, sexual orientaion, national origin, religion or sex (discrimination)
-- Insulting the referee or another person
+- Insulting the referee or any another person
-  - "You are terrible.
-You are the worst"
+  - "You are *" / "Are you *?" - "You are terrible/incopetent/the worst/twat/idiot/stupid/cheater/corrupt."
   - "* you" - "Fuck you"

+For any remark above: think if it was public or private.
+If private and towards you, you may just go with dissent, if you deem appropiate.
+If public, you can't let your self be undermined as everyone will treat you with less respect so a send-off is required.

 ### **Second caution**